frgentile/grasp-classification-semg/README.md

-# grasp-classification-semg
-Grasp movement classification using sEMG signals and SVM
+# Grasp movement classification using sEMG signals and SVM